How To Turn a Toy into a Therapy Experience for Kids with Cerebral Palsy

 But simple task repetition can become monotonous and anyone with a child knows that maintaining focus is not always easy, particularly for the modern child who has a multitude of more enticing interactive games at their fingertips.
 So how can we motivate kiddos to stay invested in therapeutic exercises?

 Virtual reality(VR) based rehabilitation technology like Smart Kids by Neofect bridges the gap; connecting neuroscience, gamification and traditional therapeutic insight to create an enticing toy that kids actually want to keep playing.
+Smart Kids is a perfect toy for kids with celebral palsy.

-But what is the Science saying?
+But what is the Science saying about toys for kids with celebral palsy?

 Recent studies using commercially available VR products like the Smart Kids as a supplement to traditional approaches for children with CP have reported statistically significant improvements in: